seliger@seliger.com

 Does Seliger + Associates offer grant writing seminars?

-While there are exceptions, the vast majority of grants are made to nonprofit, 501(c)3 organizations, not individuals or businesses.
-You may receive junk e-mail pitches or see TV ads touting grants for individuals or businesses, but these are misrepresentations at best.
-Any money you spend on guide books or seminars is wasted.
-If you are low-income, however, you may qualify for certain grants and low interest loans for such purposes as home repair, first time home buying and the like.
+You may receive junk e-mail pitches or see TV ads touting grants for individuals or businesses, but these are generally misrepresentations at best.
+Any money you spend on guidebooks or seminars will probably be wasted.
+If you are low-income, however, you may qualify for certain grants and low interest loans for such purposes as home repair, first-time home buying and the like.
 You should contact your local city or county community development or housing department to check eligibility.
-Regarding businesses, unless you have a highly specialized research enterprise, you are very unlikely to find any grant funds.
-You are unlikely to find grant funds for retail, Internet or home business startups. (top)

 Why doesn't Seliger + Associates calculate a grant writing "success" rate?

 Seliger + Associates does not attempt to calculate rate of funded grants for several reasons.
 First, we work for all kinds of public and nonprofit agencies, large and small, old and new.
 This means that some have strong track records with funders, while others are attempting to enter new service areas.
-Additionally, we do not screen clients for their funding "potential."
+Additionally, we do not screen clients for their funding “potential.”
 Rather, we generally accept any assignment, provided that we have the capacity to meet the deadline and the applicant appears to be eligible.
 Finally, our clients often do not tell us when they are funded.
 In some ways, grant writing is like playing the lotto.
-To win the lotto, you must buy a ticket; the more tickets you buy, the better your chances.
-To receive a grant, you must submit a technically correct proposal for a program for which your agency is eligible.
-After that, funding decisions depend on many variables, such as the number of applications submitted, mood of the reviewers, geographic and political considerations and many other factors not easily identifiable.
-The more high quality proposals you submit for different programs, the more grants you are likely to receive.
-Also, as you get proposals funded, funders are more likely to give you grants.
-Over time, you should achieve a 25% - 50% success rate.
-If less than 25% of your proposals are being funded, you're probably doing something wrong (e.g., incomplete application packages, ineligible applicant, etc.).
-If more that 50% of your grants are being funded, you probably are not stretching the envelop far enough by trying to get grants to extend your agency's service capabilities. (top)

 Does Seliger + Associates hire independent contractor grant writers?

 From time to time, Seliger + Associates does use independent contractor grant writers.
-Unless there is a specific notice on our web site, we do not have a need for additional contract personnel.
+Unless there is a specific notice on our web site, we do not need additional contract personnel.
 We do not read or review unsolicited resumes, writing samples, etc., so do not e-mail or mail your qualifications. (top)

 How much will a grant proposal cost to prepare and does the amount being requested impact the fee?